nmondal/cowj/README.md

 4. `retries` : retry strategy in case the cron job at boot fails

 A cron boot failure can hang the system, hence a proper `retry` makes sense.

+Cron threadpool is not Java 21 green thread aware ( yet ) but there is a PR (https://github.com/quartz-scheduler/quartz/pull/1093) submitted which if and when incorporated will be used immediately to spawn green threads for the jobs.
+The guarantee is needed from the core Quartz team that the system works with green threads.

 ### Retries
 They can be applied on `async` routes as well as cron jobs which will be